 *While I don’t think brassica vegetables (broccoli, Brussels sprouts, kale, etc.) are harmful to the thyroid in moderate amounts, avoid juicing kale and non-organic fruits and vegetables that could give you a potent amount of pesticides.

-2. Sleep: You need 7-8 hours of deep sleep a night to detoxify chemical toxins that accumulate from the day and to restore brain function, especially from information overload which is the highest ever in history.
+2. Sleep: You need 7-8 hours of deep sleep a night to detoxify chemical toxins that accumulate during the day, adrenal support, and to restore brain function, especially from information overload which is the highest ever in history.
 We have never needed more sleep than we do in the present day.

 Turn off your phone and shut down the laptop before 9:00 pm.
 Fall asleep between 10:00pm and 11:00pm.
 Detox from Facebook and the news during this month to reduce the stress signals to your brain and your adrenals.

-3. Exercise: Low-intensity exercise actually lowers cortisol levels while high-intensity exercise raises cortisol.
+3. Exercise: Low-intensity exercise actually lowers cortisol level and calms the HPA axis, while high-intensity exercise causes high cortisol.
+When your body is in the adrenal fatigue mode, it can’t produce enough cortisol and therefore is even harder on your body.
 Trade CrossFit and Spin class for moderate hiking and restorative yoga.

 Supplementation for Adrenal and Thyroid Restoration